 Common uses of the GS1-128 barcode include enabling package visibility throughout a shipping chain.
 That makes it popular with retail merchants, as well as warehouses.

 You can scan your GS1-128 Barcodes using our ByteScout Barcode reader app after you download and install it on your computer.
-You can access the download page by clicking on the “GET THE APP” button on this page.

 You can launch the app using its quick launch icon in your computer’s quick access menu.
 If you cannot see it, you may also use the search function of your laptop to locate it.
 Moreover, you have an option to include its desktop icon during the installation process.